How do I register to become a member of the PJT?

 What is the spectator policy?

 Spectators are welcomed and encouraged at every PJT event.
-Golf cars for spectators are prohibited.
-As a spectator you must stay at least 50 yards away from the group you are following or stay on the cart path if the hole allows it.
+Golf cars for spectators are allowed on a case by case, course by course basis.
+As a spectator you must stay at least 30 yards away from the group you are following or stay on the cart path if the hole allows it.
 Walking on the tees, fairways and greens are prohibited.
 Neither spectators nor competitors are allowed to give advice to competitors.
 Information on the Rules of Golf or on matters of public information, such as positions of hazards or flag sticks are not considered advice but spectators are prohibited from making rulings during competitions.
 To help the PJT with the pace of play, we encourage all spectators to follow one shot ahead of the group they are following and spot for lost golf balls.Parents Page

 How are ties decided?

 - In the event of a tie in a scratch stroke-play competition, a play-off is recommended.
 The play-off may be over 18 holes or a smaller number of holes as specified by the Committee.
-If that is not feasible or there is still a tie, a sudden death hole-by-hole play-off is recommended (Junior Tour Championship, Junior PGA Championship, Harry Hammond Invitational, overall Series events and Elite Tour events)
+If that is not feasible or there is still a tie, a sudden death hole-by-hole play-off is recommended (Junior Tour Championship, Junior PGA Championship, Harry Hammond Invitational, JGS Series and multi-day events)

 - In either a scratch or handicap stroke-play competition, if a play-off of any type is not feasible, matching score cards is recommended.
 The method of matching cards should be announced in advance.
 An acceptable method of matching cards is to determine the winner on the basis of the best score for the last nine holes.
 If the tying players have the same score for the last nine, determine the winner on the basis of the last six holes, last three holes, the 18th hole, and then the 1st hole moving forward (All other PJT Events) until the winner is determined.